LostBitset/Kaidun/README.md

     - [X] Creating a random Delaunay Triangulation
     - [X] Expanding it until all incenters are far enough away from sides
     - [X] Conversion of triangulations into graphs
-- [ ] Checkpoints
+- [X] Checkpoints
-    - [ ] Rendered without bump mapping
+    - [X] Rendered without bump mapping
+    - [X] Rotated properly along all three rotation axes
-    - [ ] Detect when checkpoints have been failed
+    - [X] Detect when checkpoints have been failed
-    - [ ] Change color when missed once
-    - [ ] If you miss twice, have gravity begin to act
-    - [ ] Restart when you fall down
+    - [X] Restart when you fall down

 ## Requirements